BobWritesCode/ci-Project3/README.md

 #### Colour Scheme

-I wanted to go for a vibrant eye catching look.
+I wanted to go for a vibrant eye-catching look.
 I also tried to keep to a colour theme as much as possible and not use too many colours.

 - Cyan - Used mainly for headers.
 - Pink - Used mainly for user tips.